R. Thurmond Chatham: Naval career

 decorated with the Bronze Star Medal, the Secretary of the Navy's Commendation Medal, and the Royal Order of Orange-Nassau with Swords from the Dutch Government and earned the American Theater Ribbon, European Theater Ribbon, Asiatic Theater Ribbon with three battle stars, World War I Ribbon, and Victory Ribbon.
 He continued his service in the Naval Reserve, and in 1950 was appointed a Captain.

 Political life

 With his only previous political experience as a county commissioner in Forsyth County, North Carolina, Chatham was unsuccessful in his 1946 bid for the Democratic nomination for Congress.
 During the elections of 1948, Chatham proved that he was an active contributor of his party, and a strong supporter of President Harry S. Truman.
 He was first elected in 1948 and then re-elected for three more terms.

 While in Congress, he was a member of the House Foreign Affairs Committee and was an advocate of recognition of China and support for the Marshall Plan.

-Notably, he did not sign the Southern Manifesto in 1956.
+Notably, he did not sign the 1956 Southern Manifesto despite school segregation being legally required in North Carolina prior to Brown v.
+Board of Education (1954).
 As a result, Chatham lost the Democratic Party primary to Ralph James Scott.